rwbayer/immixr.js/README.md

 1. Download immixr.js (clone this repo)
 2. Put immixr.js in the javascript folder of your website.
-3. Put immixr.css in the css/style folder of your website.
+3. Put immixr.css in whatever folder you keep css files for your website.
 4. Include both in your html file.
 5. Go to <https://www.instagram.com/developer/>, sign in, and register a new client.
 Make sure that "Disable implicit OAuth" is NOT checked.
 6. Double check that you remembered to uncheck "Disable implicit OAuth".